ibm-cloud-docs/watson-assistant/web-chat-security-authenticate.md

 With web chat security enabled, you can securely authenticate customers by user ID.
 {: shortdesc}

-Without web chat security enabled, the default behavior of the web chat integration is to identify unique users by setting the value of the `user_id` property that is sent as part of each message to the assistant.
+The default behavior of the web chat integration is to identify unique users by setting the value of the `user_id` property that is sent as part of each message to the assistant.
 (For more information, see [Managing user identity information](/docs/watson-assistant?topic=watson-assistant-web-chat-develop-userid).)

 This approach is sufficient for tracking unique users for billing purposes, but it is not secure and should not be used for access control.
 If you enable web chat security, you can use JSON Web Tokens (JWTs) to securely authenticate your users and control access to functions of your assistant that require authorization.

 ## Authenticating with the `sub` claim
 {: #web-chat-security-authenticate-sub}

+To use this method for authenticating users, you must first enable the web chat security feature.
+For more information, see [Enabling web chat security](/docs/watson-assistant?topic=watson-assistant-web-chat-security-enable).
+{: note}

 When you create a JWT for the web chat, you must specify a value for the `sub` (subject) claim, which identifies the user.
 (For anonymous users, you can use a generated unique ID.)

 When you generate a user ID for an anonymous user, be sure to save the generated ID in a cookie to prevent being billed multiple times for the same customer.
 {: tip}

 When the web chat integration receives a message signed with this JWT, it stores the user ID from the `sub` claim as `context.global.system.user_id`.
 For user-based plans, this user ID is used for billing purposes.
 (You cannot use the `updateUserID()` instance method to set the user ID if web chat security is enabled.)
 The same user ID is also used as the customer ID, which can be used to make requests to delete user data.
 Because the customer ID is sent in a header field, the ID you specify must meet the requirements for header fields as defined in [RFC 7230](https://tools.ietf.org/html/rfc7230#section-3.2){: external}.

+If you are required to comply with GDPR requirements, you might need to persistently store any generated anonymous user IDs, especially for anonymous users who later log in with user credentials.
+Storing these user IDs makes it possible for you to later delete all data associated with an individual customer if requested to do so.
-{: note}
+{: important}

 For more information about user-based billing, see [User-based plans explained](/docs/watson-assistant?topic=watson-assistant-admin-managing-plan#admin-managing-plan-user-based).
 For more information about deleting user data, see [Labeling and deleting data](/docs/watson-assistant?topic=watson-assistant-admin-securing#securing-gdpr-wa).